sign-language-processing/sign-language-processing.github.io/src/index.md

 reduce the visual cues from videos to skeleton-like wireframes or mesh representing the location of joints.
 While [motion capture](https://en.wikipedia.org/wiki/Motion_capture) equipment can often provide better quality pose estimation, it is expensive and intrusive, and [estimating pose from videos](https://en.wikipedia.org/wiki/Pose_(computer_vision)#Pose_estimation) is the preferred method currently [@pose:pishchulin2012articulated;@pose:chen2017adversarial;@pose:cao2018openpose;@pose:alp2018densepose].
-Compared to video representations, *accurate* poses are lower in complexity and semi-anonymized, while observing relatively low information loss.
+Compared to video representations, *accurate* poses are lower in complexity and semi-anonymized while observing relatively low information loss.
 However, they remain a continuous, multidimensional representation that is not adapted to most NLP models.

 ###### Written notation systems {-}